Post COP26 Update: November 2021

 Individuals and businesses in all sectors have an important role to play to limit the impacts of the climate crisis.
 We cannot delay action, but many do not know where to start.
 Here is a four-step framework to help you and your workplace: learn more about climate change; take action and help others to act; identify actions and approach workplace decision makers and stakeholders; and send the message about effective, fair climate action to all levels of Government.

 Climate education is key in order to fully understand the problem and take meaningful action.
-The following resources will help you get started:
+The following resources will help you get started:- Read AR6,I (IPCC report published in 2021);

 Once you understand the climate crisis and how you can be part of the solution, use your voice.
 Demand meaningful action from all levels of Government and go further.
 We must expand the dialogue beyond emissions to incorporate intergenerational equity, human rights, gender equality, and cultural integrity.
 If we do this as a society, we mitigate climate change, and eliminate climate justice challenges.